PacktPublishing/Modern-Web-Testing-with-TestCafe/README.md

-# Test-Cafe-Proof-of-Concept
+# Modern Web Testing with TestCafe
-Test Cafe: Proof of Concept, published by Packt
+Modern Web Testing with TestCafe, published by Packt